EchTR/brawl-stars-player-stats/README.md

 # brawl-stars-player-stats
 That program show brawl stars profile status on website.
-Pnce you install it on your server, your customers don't need to get a new api-key.
+Once you install it on your server, your customers don't need to get a new api-key.
 Please give my link while sharing.

 # Setup